 - Easily create tickets and take immediate action for closed-loop follow-up

-How to prevent customer churn
+How to reduce customer churn and retain existing customers

 Reducing customer churn isn’t just about saving at-risk customer relationships from the point of no return, although that’s an important part of the picture.
 Reducing the conditions for churn is something you can do at every stage of the customer lifecycle, through initiatives like: